-Governing Law: The procedures that the school will follow to ensure the health and safety of pupils and staff.
-These procedures shall include the requirement that each employee of the school furnish the school record summary as described in Section 44237
+Governing Law: The procedures that the charter school will follow to ensure the health and safety of pupils and staff.
+These procedures shall require all of the following:

+That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237.

+The development of a school safety plan, which shall include the safety topics listed in subparagraphs (A) to (J), inclusive, of paragraph (2) of subdivision (a) of Section 32282.

+That the school safety plan be reviewed and updated by March 1 of every year by the charter school.

-California Education Code Section 47605.6(b)(5)(G)
+California Education Code Section 47605(c)(5)(F)

 In order to provide safety for all children and staff, Urban Montessori maintains a complete guide of health and safety policies and procedures including immunizations, health screenings, administration of medication, a drug free and tobacco free campus and first aid and emergency procedures in case of fire, bomb threat, earthquake, flooding, crash, intrusion, or any other disaster.
 The health and safety guide is maintained on site and is available for Authorizer review on an ongoing basis.
 It has been developed in consultation with the School’s insurance carriers and risk management experts.